yogeshk04/K8S-Practice/README.md

+# export KUBECONFIG=~/.kube/kubeconfig-demo.yaml

 sudo -i

 yum update -y

 swapoff -a
-# The Kubernetes scheduler determines the best available node on which to deploy newly created pods.
+## The Kubernetes scheduler determines the best available node on which to deploy newly created pods.
 If memory swapping is allowed to occur on a host system, this can lead ot performance and stability issues withn Kubernetes.

 setenforce 0
-# Disabling the SElinux makes all containers can easily access host filesystems
+## Disabling the SElinux makes all containers can easily access host filesystems

 yum install docker -y